aliaksandr-s/prototyping-with-clojure/tutorial/chapter-07/07-Going live.md

  7. Spin up docker `docker-compose up --build`
  8. And after everything is loaded, our app should be accessible just through `http://{droplet-ip}`

+Now our app is accessible to everyone who knows the ip address but it would be nicer to give it a move descriptive domain name.
+Here is a step by step guide on [how to connect a GoDaddy domain with DigitalOcean droplet][go-daddy-guide], and another one describes [the process with other domain registrars][other-registrars].

+Well and that is it.
+We learned how to create a production ready build and fixed issues with javascript compilation, dockerized the whole application and deployed it to DigitalOcean.

+The end app should be available at visitera.info

 [google-closure]: https://clojurescript.org/about/closure
 [amcharts]: https://www.amcharts.com/